 - Massage - may increase bleeding and swelling.
 However, after 72 hours, gentle massage may be soothing.

 For more information on using ice for treating pain and swelling, see the separate leaflet called Ice and Heat Therapy for Pain Relief.

 Your healthcare professional will advise.
 The advice may typically include:

 - Do not stop moving the affected joint or muscle.
 Avoid doing anything that causes much pain, but gently get your affected part moving again to prevent it becoming stiff.

 - Consider wearing a joint support for a sprain until symptoms have gone.
 There are various forms of supports which can be used - from an elasticated bandage to a specialised brace.
 The aim is to give some support to the joint whilst the damaged ligament is healing, but to allow the joint to move to a reasonable degree.

-- Physiotherapy may help for more severe sprains or strains, or if symptoms are not settling.
+- Physiotherapy (physical therapy) may help for more severe sprains or strains, or if symptoms are not settling.
 A physiotherapist can advise on exercises.
 The aim of physiotherapy includes:

 - To get the joint back to a full range of normal movement.

 - To improve the strength of the surrounding muscles.
 The stronger the muscles, the less likely it is that a sprain or strain will happen again.

 - Improving proprioception.
 This means the ability of your brain to sense the position and movement of your joints and is important following sprains.
 Good proprioception helps you to make immediate, unconscious minor adjustments to the way you move - for example, when walking over uneven ground.
 This helps to prevent further sprains and is achieved through particular types of exercises which a physiotherapist or sports therapist can show you.

 - You will probably not be able to play sport or do vigorous exercise involving the injured part for at least 3-4 weeks after a sprain or serious strain.
 However, this does depend on how bad the injury was.